- Cal Newport

-In the second half of his book, Newport moves on to the tactics he suggests we employ if we want to achieve deep work, and the professional and personal benefits he has argued go along with deep work.
+In the second half of his book, Newport moves on to the tactics he suggests we employ if we want to achieve deep work.
+Further, he explains the professional and personal benefits that go along with deep work.
 He offers four rules to optimise our chance of achieving professional breakthroughs and develop our most satisfying lives.

 Rule #1 Work Deeply